WoWaster/spbu-tt-diff-notify/README.md

   --previous-events-json-path path/to/your/previous_events.json
 ```

-You might also want to set up automatic launch at certain intervals for greater convenience.
+You might also want to set up automatic launch at certain time intervals for greater convenience.

 ## License

-This project is distributed under the MIT License (see LICENSE for more info)
+This project is distributed under the MIT License (check LICENSE for more info)

 ## Developers
 * [Nikolai Ponomarev](https://github.com/WoWaster)